Int2Int: a framework for mathematics with transformers: Introduction

 \paragraph{The model} is a parametric function that maps input to output sequences.
 It uses a cross-entropy loss function to measure the discrepancy between its predictions and the correct solutions, and can calculate the gradient of the loss with respect to its parameters (i.e. model weights).
 Int2Int currently implements transformers, LSTM~\cite{hochreiter1997long} and GRU~\cite{cho2014learning}.
 The model code can be found in files \texttt{src/model/transformer.py} and \texttt{src/model/lstm.py}.

 \paragraph{The optimizer} is in charge of updating the model weights after a batch has been processed.
-It uses the current gradient (calculated by the model) and previous values of the gradient, to compute a direction for the update, and a \emph{learning rate}, which quantifies the size of the ``step down'', along the direction.
-Different optimizers (SGC, Adam, AdamW) implement different techniques pour selecting the direction of update.
+It uses the current value of the gradient (calculated by the model) as well as previous values, to compute a direction in the space of model parameters, and a \emph{learning rate} to quantify the length of the ``step down'' along the direction of update.
+Different optimizers (SGC, Adam, AdamW) implement different techniques for selecting the direction of update.
 The optimizer is also in charge of varying the learning rate as training proceeds, a process known as \emph{warm-up} at the beginning of training, when the learning rate linearly grows from zero to a fixed value, and \emph{scheduling} in later stages, when the learning rate is gradually reduced as the model achieves better accuracy.
 In Int2Int, optimizers are implemented in the file \texttt{src/optim.py}.
 Int2Int is compatible with (and heavily relies on) PyTorch optimizers.

 \paragraph{The data loader} is in charge of reading the training and validation data, assembling it into batches, and feeding it into the model.
-The data can be found in a text file, that the data loader reads, or be generated on the fly by the generator (see below).
+The data can be found in a text file read by the data loader, or be generated on the fly.
 Specific data sampling strategies, like curriculum learning (presenting examples in a specific order), or repeating some examples\cite{charton2024repeatedexamples}, are implemented in the data loader.
 It is to be found in file \texttt{src/dataset.py}.

 \paragraph{The trainer} implements the main training logic.
 It loads and save the model, computes the gradient, calls the optimizer, and updates.
 It is implemented in \texttt{src/trainer.py}.